If your A1WebStats data shows reasonable numbers of visitors from other countries, then you may look at that in two ways:

 - We would like to sell more to other countries so are wondering why we don’t get more enquiries from those countries?

-If you fit into category 2 above then you may see data similar to this, which shows higher traffic in a couple of countries but also a good spread of traffic from other countries …
+If you fit into category 2 above then you may see data that shows higher traffic in a couple of countries but also a good spread of traffic from other countries.

 If you see that sort of data, then you need to go through the following four step process: